anonymous-ninerec/NineRec/README.md

-# The NineRec Dataset Suite: Benchmarking Transfer Learning Performance for Modality-Based Recommender Systems
+# NineRec: A Suite of Transfer Learning Datasets for Modality-Based Recommender Systems

 # Dataset